 When budgeting using real containers, you take cash from the allocated jar to pay each bill as it comes in.
 You also do the same before you go shopping.

-And if you have any cash left in the jars at the end of the week or month, try to get into the habit of putting it towards an emergency savings fund.
+Have any cash left in the jars at the end of the week or month?
+Try to get into the habit of putting it towards an Emergency savings fund

-- Having cash in containers reminds you how much you’re spending during the month – and so may help you spend less.
+- Having cash in containers reminds you how much you’re spending during the month – and so might help you spend less.

 - Paying for everything in cash isn’t always convenient.